 What is KYC (Know Your Customer)?

-Identity verification requirements that regulated financial services, including most Bitcoin exchanges, must collect from their users.
+Identity verification requirements that regulated financial services must collect from their users.
+Including most Bitcoin exchanges.
 Required by law in most countries as an anti-money laundering measure.

 Why It Matters